Curling Pins - Collecting and Trading

 Laurie Artiss Ltd., The Pin People designs and sells pins around the world.
-This company partners with the Canadian Curling Association.
+This company partners with Curling Canada.

 In 1935 the Scottish lassie wearing the Macdonald of Sleat tartan kilt became the distinctive trademark of Export cigarettes, a brand produced by the Macdonald Tobacco Company.
 The Scottish lassie appeared on cigarette packages and then on billboards in curling rinks as Macdonald Tobacco sponsored the Brier from 1927 until 1979, a span of over 50 years.
 The very name Brier was actually the name of a tobacco brand sold by Macdonald Tobacco.